bspokesoftware/TechnicalTest/readme.md

 ### Technical specification

-This project requires .NET 8 SDK.
+This project requires the relevant .NET SDK.
 The solution `TechnicalTest.sln` contains two projects `TechnicalTest.API` and `TechnicalTest.Data`.
 The API project is the executable web project.
 The Data project is a class library containing all DAL-relevant infrastructure.

 You will also find a `clean.ps1` script, which will irreversibly remove the `bin` and `obj` artifact folders .NET uses at compile and runtime.